7 min read

 Pros

-• Streamlined approach enables a quick product release to the market
+• Enables fast product release to market

 Cons